UK government faces mounting criticism over protection clothing shortages

 Queen Elizabeth effectively cancelled plans to publicly celebrate her 94th birthday on Tuesday, silencing a traditional ceremonial gun salute because she thought it would not be fitting in the current circumstances.

+However, the fundraising efforts of 99-year old war veteran Captain Tom Moore - who has now raised over $29 million for the UK’s National Health Service by walking laps of his garden continued to provide a bright spot for many Britons.

+Jenrick announced that Moore would be the guest of honour, via video link, at the opening of a new temporary coronavirus hospital in Harrogate, northern England.

-Reporting by William James and Kylie MacLellan; Editing by Toby Chopra and Mike Harrison
+Additional reporting by Kylie MacLellan; Editing by Toby Chopra and Mike Harrison